Monuments and Tourist attractions

 Golden Lane

 The Golden Lane is a small and narrow street located inside the Prague Castle.
-The route was the residence of goldsmiths and then Franz Kafka.
+It was named after a goldsmiths who lived there in the 17th century.
+Later Franz Kafka also took up residency there..
+Find out how to get there.

 Loreta